|Reviewed By||Date||Rating||Strength||Flavoring||Taste||Room Note|

 I got to ask Tom Darasz what makes this tobacco so special.
 I guess it's kinda a secret, as he only stated briefly: "Yea, it's baked in a special way and real spices are added, too!"
 The real spices are easily detectable and form a bewitching melange with the tobaccos spice.
 What this "complex baking procedure" might be - I really don't know, if anyone has an idea please tell me!

-Recapitulation: Sweet Crushed twists forms a a trinity of (twist-)tobacco-goodness, together with it's "cousins" Tom´s dark Twist and "Hallo" Twist.
+Sweet Crushed twists forms a a trinity of (twist-)tobacco-goodness, together with it's "cousins" Tom´s dark Twist and "Hallo" Twist.
 I could spend my life only smoking these 3 tobaccos, without feeling I'd be missing out on something.
-Hallo Twist as all-day Va/Per; Dark Twist as nightcap; S. crushed Twist as a candy by times.
+Hallo Twist as all-day Va/Per; Dark Twist as the nightcap; S. crushed Twist as a special treat by times.

-Sweet Crushed is an bewitching, almost magical smoking-experience.
-Tom Darasz managed to create an aromated blend, where the natural tobacco can shine through really well.
+Sweet Crushed is an bewitching, almost magical smoking-experience to me.
+Tom Darasz managed to create an mildly aromated blend, where the natural tobacco can shine through really well.
 The flavouring, the spices, the tobaccos used - everything is in perfect balance and the "Ying&Yang" metaphor describes this tobacco perfectly.
-I also wanna say, that I think this tobacco will fit the bill of two kinds of pipe-smokers: The Aro-lover, as well as the pipe smoker who prefers a more natural leaf!

 2 people found this review helpful.